 State and Federal Subvention Impact: The potential for new costs is especially important for positions that are funded through state and federal dollars - either as established programs or through grants.
 Human services and children services department positions in particular would represent a double loss for employer agencies if they do not receive full and complete reimbursement from the unions.
-Counties and other local agencies are restricted from using program dollars for any other purpose and therefore would have to contribute general fund dollars to backfill union activity for a position that is otherwise completely covered through intergovernmental subventions.
+Counties and other local agencies are restricted from using program dollars for any other purpose and therefore would have to contribute local dollars to backfill union activity for a position that is otherwise completely covered through intergovernmental subventions.

-Temporary Workforce Needs: Finally, we appreciate the consideration to clarify how an employee may return to work to a similarly situated position, without loss of rank or classification.
+Temporary Workforce Needs: Finally, we appreciate the discussions with the author and sponsors to consider how an employee may return to work to a similarly situated position, without loss of rank or classification.
 We must note, though, that this is not without additional burdens to the employer agency and fellow employees.
 Depending on the duration of the absence, employers may find it more feasible to distribute the existing work load amongst current staff.
 Bringing in new staff - even if just temporarily - can create delays and cost pressures if background checks and licensing verification are required.
 Extended loss time also creates cost pressures should an extended absence create a gap in job proficiency.
 We are left wondering too, how local agencies are to reassign the collateral worker who assumed the absent employees duties.

-In closing, we are deeply concerned that SB 1085 moves loss time agreements away from the collective bargaining table and towards a new type of protected leave that is more comprehensive than other leaves provided for employee safety and well-being.
+In closing, we are deeply concerned that SB 1085 moves lost time agreements away from the collective bargaining table and towards a new type of protected leave that is more comprehensive than other leaves provided for employee safety and well-being.
 SB 1085 has been offered based on concerns that already have remedies under the MMBA.
 We believe the bill skews the balance of interests that are currently achieved through the collective bargaining process.
 For these reasons, our organizations respectfully oppose SB 1085.
-If you have any questions regarding our position, please do not hesitate to contact Dorothy Johnson (CSAC) at 916-650-8133, Dillon Gibbons (CSDA) at 916-442-7887; or Jolena Voorhis at 916-327-7531.
+If you have any questions regarding our position, please do not hesitate to contact Dorothy Johnson (CSAC) at 916-650-8133, Jolena Voorhis (UCC) at 916-327-7531, Paul Smith (RCRC) at 916-447-4806, Dane Hutchings (LOCC) at 916-658-8200, or Dillon Gibbons (CSDA) at 916-442-7887.